 Having power in the form of compressed air provides end-users with much more control over usage and air quality since it is generated on-site.
 Around 90 percent of all manufacturing companies use compressed air in their production and plant processes in some form.

-Here are a few features of compressed air, each combined with an example of a situation that benefits from the feature.
-Compressed air:
+Here are a few features of compressed air, each combined with an example of a situation that benefits from the feature:

-Does not interfere with electrical monitoring equipment — preferred in hospital operating theaters
+- Pressurized air does not interfere with electrical monitoring equipment — preferred in hospital operating theaters.

-Can be stored in pressurized tanks of various sizes — provides breathing air for scuba divers
+- Compressed air can be stored in pressurized tanks of various sizes — leading to smaller varieties that provide breathing air for scuba divers.

-Equipment operated by pressurized air can be used in extreme temperatures — air tools are used for maintenance of furnaces and industrial freezers
+- The equipment operated by pressurized air can be used in extreme temperatures — allowing air tools to be employed for maintaining furnaces and industrial freezers.

-Can be easily stored in application-specific tanks to be used in remote areas — powers snow-making machines
+- Compressed air can be easily stored in application-specific tanks to be used in remote areas — ideal for powering snow-making machines.

 Other Things You Can Do With an Air Compressor